Measurement of $B \to K{}^{*}(892)\gamma$ decays at Belle II: Background Suppression

 After applying all selection criteria, 0.4--5.6\% of events have multiple signal candidates, depending on the $K{}^{*}$ decay channel.
 For such events, we retain the candidate with the highest CSBDT output value.
 According to MC simulation, this choice selects the correctly reconstructed signal decay in events with multiple candidates 62--75\% of the time.

 Decays of $B$ mesons into multibody final states accompanied by a high-energy photon are a potential background.
-These decays typically exhibit a distinctive peaking structure in $M_{\rm bc}$ due to their originating from a $B$ decay.
+These decays typically exhibit a peaking structure in $M_{\rm bc}$, as they originate from a $B$ meson.
 However, they tend to have a $\Delta E$ distribution shifted towards a negative value, away from the expected signal peak.
 Simulation studies show that these backgrounds arise from a number of sources, e.g., $B\to K{}^{*}\pi^{0}$ and $B\to K{}^{*}\eta$ decays in which a photon from the subsequent $\pi^{0}$ or $\eta$ decay evades the veto; and decays to higher kaonic resonances, such as $B\to K_{1}(1270)\gamma$, $B\to K_{1}(1400)\gamma$, and $B\to K_{2}^{*}(1430)\gamma$.
 We combine contributions from all non-signal $B$ decays, including multibody final states with high-energy photons, into a single $B\overline{B}$ background component.